apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Chopin: Enjoy both the Simplicity and Ultimate Freedom

-While our out-of-box option allows you to set up your store with only a couple of clicks, all templating options are available for you to customize by uploading html block.
-Let us take care of the security, deployment, monitoring so you can focus on the most important components that helps you grow your business - content and marketing.
+While our out-of-box option allows you to set up your store with only a couple of clicks, all templating options are available for you to customize by uploading html block. **Let us take care of the security, deployment, monitoring**, so you can focus on the most important components that helps you grow your business - content and marketing.

 ## Introducing Chopin